Godavangapally/ParcSphereAssignment/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 **Godavangapally**
 - GitHub: [@Godavangapally](https://github.com/Godavangapally)
 - Email: godadevi1301@gmail.com

-## 🙏 Acknowledgments

-- Next.js team for the amazing framework
-- MongoDB for the robust database solution
-- Tailwind CSS for the beautiful styling system
-- All contributors who help improve this project

 ---